Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Gilead Sciences Ireland UC, Carrigtohill, County Cork, T45 DP77, Ireland

 No dose adjustment is required for patients with mild hepatic impairment (Child-Pugh-Turcotte class A).
 The safety and efficacy of bulevirtide in patients with decompensated cirrhosis have not been established (see sections 4.4 and 5.2).

-The “Instructions for the User”, provided in the carton, must be followed carefully by the patient.
+The “Step-by-step injection guide”, provided in the carton, must be followed carefully by the patient or the caregiver.

 For instructions on reconstitution of the medicinal product before administration, see section 6.6.